nebrius/reduxology/README.md

           </tbody>
         </table>
         <br /><em>Return Value:</em>
-        <div>This function should return the dispatch-derived props to be passed to the React component this container is wrapping.</div>
+        <div>Dispatch-derived props to be passed to the React component this container is wrapping.</div>
       </td>
     </tr>
     <tr>